Frequently Asked Questions

 Click Start Claim, or visit the Foundation to get started.

-If you do not have these, you can still complete the Intake Form, but you will need to upload these documents as soon as possible so we can send you an appointment invitation.
+If you do not have these, you can still complete the Intake Form, but you will need to upload these documents as soon as possible so that we can call you to schedule an appointment.

 Relevant medical documents and Service Treatment Records (STR) may also be needed.